ArtiLuca/algorithms-and-puzzles/Advent of Code 2020/day08/README.md

 Their handheld game console won't turn on!
 They ask if you can take a look.

 ## Part 1
-We are given the *boot code* of a handheld gaming console as input, which seems to be stuck in an infinite loop.
+We are given as input the *boot code* of a handheld gaming console, which seems to be stuck in an infinite loop.
 The boot code is given as a list of **instructions**.
 Each line represents a single instruction, with each instruction specifying the type of **operation** and an **argument** (a signed number such as +4 or -20).

 We are told that the operations are exactly of three types: